Devil's Path (hiking trail): Description

 The Devil's Path has a single road crossing, NY 214 at Stony Clove Notch.
 This is often used to divide the eastern half of the trail, the one that gives it its reputation, from the more remote but less challenging western half.
 It is blazed with NYSDEC red plastic discs throughout.

 When hiked in this direction, the mountain summits get higher as the gaps between them get lower.

 Eastern section

 This is the "classic" Devil's Path.
 It features four major summits, with the trail going straight up and down the fall line into the gaps between, with all the rugged terrain that implies.

 Schoharie headwaters

-Officially, the blazing starts at the junction of Prediger Road near Elka Park in the Town of Hunter.
+Officially, the blazing starts at the junction of Prediger Road near Elka Park in the Hunter, New York.
 The eastern trailhead is located at the end of Prediger.
 It is often reached via the steep drive up nearby Platte Clove Road except during winter, when the road is closed.